-Let’s say that you have bought a license on Spotify, that still doesn’t mean that you play it on your stream.
+Let’s say that you have bought a license on Spotify.
+That still doesn’t mean that you can play it on your stream.
 You can only use music on Twitch that fits under either one of these categories:

 Let’s analyze each of them.

 The main problem with having music that you created yourself is the technical knowledge.
 Even if you don’t have to be Mozart to be a musician, you still need some talent and knowledge to create music.
 No wonder here at HookSounds we leave it to our talented teams of musicians to create our royalty free songs.
 So, unfortunately, unless you are a singer, musician or simply gifted with a natural talent for creating music, then this option will be a difficult one for you.

 On the other hand, we have the Twitch Music Library, a feature the website created as a first step to resolve their copyright issues.
 It has over 1,000 pre-cleared songs for use in live broadcasts and VODs, which for a website that has over 3 million users seems a bit low.
 The problem is, then, that with such a quantity of tracks, it is very possible that you will be playing the same tunes as other streamers.